-If you are a taught postgraduate applicant to Leeds who requires a Tier 4 (General) student visa to study in the UK, you will need to pay a tuition fee deposit of £1,500 in order to receive a Confirmation of Acceptance for Studies (CAS).
+If you are a taught postgraduate applicant to Leeds who requires a Student visa to study in the UK, you will need to pay a tuition fee deposit of £1,500 in order to receive a Confirmation of Acceptance for Studies (CAS).

 We will ask you to pay the deposit after you have met all your academic and language conditions and accepted your unconditional offer.